pocket-id/website/docs/client-examples/harbor.md

 1. In Pocket ID, create a new OIDC client named `Harbor` (or any name you prefer).
 2. Set the callback URL to: `https://harbor.example.com/c/oidc/callback`
-3. Set the lauch URL to: `https://harbor.example.com`
+3. Set the launch URL to: `https://harbor.example.com`
 4. Check `PKCE`
 5. (Optional) Set a logo for the OIDC client.
 6. Copy the `Client ID` and `Client Secret` for the next steps.